Ardhanari/stationery/README.md

 ## Automated testing

-This project wasn’t built using test driven development as it is hard to write tests for models and forms when still learning about htem :)
+This project wasn’t built using test driven development as it is hard to write tests for models and forms when still learning about them :)

 Unfortunately, I stood before a choice between pushing deadline further or omitting this part and submit the project on time.
 I chose the latter which is the shame, considering how easy to handle unittest is (yes, I've looked!)

 ## Git version control / GitHub